 For more than twelve years, Ian has been tracking down seeds for surviving Choctaw heritage crop plants, talking with elders about their food memories, perusing hundreds of relevant historical documents, and systematically pulling together Choctaw plant names.
 Together, we've been making and using traditional Choctaw cooking implements and doing experiments with food prep and land management at Nan Awaya Farm.
 This work is personal.

 In 2013, Amy was diagnosed with a form of diabetes.
 Rather than take medicines that treat the symptoms, but not the cause of the disease, we decided to change our lifestyle.
 We dropped processed foods from our diet and began focusing on vegetables fruits, and legumes, particularly the ones that our Choctaw ancestors had eaten.
 Within three months of making this transition, Amy was out of the diabetic range, and we had lost 70 pounds between us.
 A year into the transition, our level of energy was through the roof, and neither of us had experienced so much as a cold or sore throat since changing our diet.
-No pill or western health clinic could have achieved that level of results.
-As we should later learn, other colonized communities from around the world have experienced a similar improvement in health, when they have returned from the Standard American Diet to their own traditional foods.
+No pill could have achieved that level of results.
+As we would later learn, other colonized communities from around the world have experienced a similar improvement in health, when they have returned to their own traditional foods.